-With 25 years of experience caring for others as an optician and partner in the family home building centre, Linda brings passion and tenacity to IMAGINE.
+With 25 years of experience caring for others as an optician and partner in the family home building centre, Linda brings passion and tenacity to Imagine Citizens Network.
 She has a can-do attitude, keen organizational skills and firm understanding that you can, and need to, take ownership of your outcomes (whether these are for your business or health).

 Her hope is Med Wise can help empower people throughout the province, in both rural and urban settings, to gain the benefits of taking an active role in their health.

 It will take many people’s experiences and backgrounds to keep our health-care system evolving, and Albertans are fortunate to have Linda Kolewaski’s clear and sincere voice part of this movement.